Loopring/protocols/packages/loopring_v3/DESIGN.md

 # Loopring 3

-> The most recent minor version is Loopring 3.5.
+Loopring 3 is an orderbook based, spot trading exchange protocol built on top of Ethereum with zkRollup.
+The most recent version is Loopring 3.5.

 ## Introduction